ManishaRana1195/SpringBootApplications/docs/Hibernate_Inheritance.md

 Transient Object is in hibernate session but not saved/persisted.
 Object is Persisted when session is committed.
 Hibernate tracks the object for changes.
 Once session is closed, object becomes detached.

+##Avoid SQL injection, use parameter binding and name placeholders.

+Named queries - way to consolidate and organize queries int he application.

+Criteria API, Restrications, Projection -